ChrisKoniniec/ChrisKoniniec.github.io/_posts/2018-12-21-Housing-Prices.md

 Predicting House Prices - Kaggle Competition
 ====================

 Hello again!
 For this project I will be doing a Kaggle competition, the Ames Housing dataset.
-This is an advanced regression problem that requires a bit of attentive feature engineering, careful data cleaning, and LOTS of time spent analyzing features.
-As with most of my projects, I will be showing the clean, pretty copy.
+This is an advanced regression problem that requires careful data cleaning, attentive feature engineering, and LOTS of time spent analyzing features.
+As with most of my projects, I will be showing the clean, pretty copy of my work.

 The data itself comes with the training and test sets (test set not containing the target variable - price).
 We need to combine them in order to do the same transformations on the features, then at the last second we will split them again.
 There are 80 features that we need to sift through, many of them relating to a similar theme (basement/garage/outdoor space).